dadatuputi/bitwarden_gcloud/README.md

 1. A Google Cloud account
 2. A Cloudflare-managed DNS site with an A record ready for Bitwarden

-## If you're migrating from f1-micro free tier
+### f1-micro -> e2-micro migration

-As of the 1st of august 2021, Google has added the e2-micro machine type to the free tier.
-Google has mailed existing f1-micro users with a suggestion to upgrade to the more powerful e2-micro type (transcript in [this reddit thread](https://www.reddit.com/r/googlecloud/comments/oo55s1/upgraded_free_tier_f1micro_vm_to_an_e2micro/)).
-Google wrote to upgrade from f1-micro to e2-micro to avoid incurring charges for continuing to use f1-micro after August 31, 2021.
+_As of 1 August 2021, Google added the e2-micro machine type to the free tier.
+Google has contacted existing f1-micro users with a suggestion to upgrade to the more powerful e2-micro type (details in [this reddit thread](https://www.reddit.com/r/googlecloud/comments/oo55s1/upgraded_free_tier_f1micro_vm_to_an_e2micro/)).
+Upgrading existing f1-micro instances running bitwarden_gcloud is easy can be accomplished following steps at the bottom of this README._

-Upgrading existing f1-micro instances running bitwarden_gcloud is easy can be done as follows.
-First shut down your VM instance, then you edit the vm instance to machine type e2-micro using the google cloud GUI or cloud shell.
-Then simply boot the VM again and everything should start again.

-Note that after shutting down and booting the new machine type, it may take a while for the DNS record's TTL to expire and point to the new IP which gets changed after a shutdown.

 ## Step 1: Set up Google Cloud `e2-micro` Compute Engine Instance